NoelCav/XSplitScreen/README.md

 - Some buttons can still become unbound when entering a run
 - Poor compatibility with other mods will be addressed in the future
 - When using the Command Cube sometimes the camera will show another player in the background
+- Scoreboard UI does not work in multiplayer

 ## Special thanks